Topology-Informed Graph Transformer: INTRODUCTION

 \section{INTRODUCTION}

 Transformers have achieved remarkable success in domains such as Natural Language Processing~\citep{vaswani2023attention} and Computer Vision~\citep{dosovitskiy2021image}.
 Motivated by their prowess, researchers have applied them to the field of Graph Neural Networks (GNNs).
-They aimed to surmount the limitations of Message-Passing Neural Networks (MPNNs), which are a subset of GNNs, facing challenges such as over-smoothing~\citep{oono2021graph}, over-squashing~\citep{alon2021bottleneck}, and restricted expressive power~\citep{xu2019powerful,morris2021weisfeiler}.
-An exemplary application of the integration of Transformers into the GNNs field is the Graph Transformer.
-Multi-head attention mechanism of Transformers is applied to each node in the graph treating the entire set of nodes as if they are fully connected or treating the set of nodes if they are connected by edges.
-These approaches often come with a low inductive bias, making them prone to over-fitting.
-Consequently, several implementations blend Graph Transformers with or without MPNNs, yielding promising outcomes~\citep{yang2021graphformers,ying2021transformers,dwivedi2021generalization,chen2022structureaware,Hussain_2022,zhang2023rethinking,ma2023graph,rampášek2023recipe,kong2023goat,zhang2022hierarchical}.
+They aimed to surmount the limitations of Message-Passing Neural Networks (MPNNs), a subset of GNNs, by attempting to address challenges such as over-smoothing~\citep{oono2021graph}, over-squashing~\citep{alon2021bottleneck}, and restricted expressive power~\citep{xu2019powerful,morris2021weisfeiler}.
+An exemplary application of the integration of Transformers into GNNs is the Graph Transformer.
+One way to achieve this integration is by applying multi-head attention mechanism of Transformers to each node of a given graph dataset.
+Such a technique treats the set of all nodes as being fully interconnected or connected by edges.
+This approach, however, often has limited capabilities in guaranteeing a strong inductive bias \footnote{For example, unless trained over large scale data, transformers may lack inherent inductive biases in modeling permutation and translational invariance, hierarchical structures, and local data structures ~\citep{Hahn2020, dosovitskiy2021image, xu2021vitae}}, hence making it prone to overfitting.
+To address this drawback, previous studies focused on devising new implementations to blend Graph Transformers with other deep learning techniques including MPNNs, thereby yielding promising empirical results ~\citep{yang2021graphformers,ying2021transformers,dwivedi2021generalization,chen2022structureaware,Hussain_2022,zhang2023rethinking,ma2023graph,rampášek2023recipe,kong2023goat,zhang2022hierarchical}.